oskariorg/oskariorg.github.io/_posts/2020-06-17-StatisticsFinland.md

 # What's next?

 The publishing system of Statistics Finland's website will be reformed.
-The goal is to incorporate the Oscar-RPC solution into web pages when it is only technically and content-wise possible.
+The goal is to incorporate the Oskari RPC solution into web pages when it is only technically and content-wise possible.

 Statistics Finland's map and geospatial needs are very diverse, so it is possible to include other technological solutions if this is seen necessary.